Surajpatra700/Pathhole_Detection/README.md

-# Pothole Detection || Pothole Detection using python and yolov8
+# Real-time Webcam Pothole Detection using YOLOv8 and PyTorch